 In addition, having several experts in rotation, you can not be afraid that someone will become irreplaceable simply because no one else can update the tricky setup.

-In the pre-devops era, it was customary to entrust a separate team with solving tasks of following type:
+In the pre-DevOps era, it was customary to entrust a separate team with solving tasks of the following type:

 - OS performance tuning (expertise);